MartinMiles/xm-cloud/README.md

  - [How to Attach to Process When Using Docker Containers in Sitecore](https://www.getfishtank.com/insights/how-to-attach-to-process-when-using-docker-containers-in-sitecore) - Step‑by‑step instructions on how to attach to live processes running inside Docker containers in a Sitecore environment for debugging and performance analysis.
  - [Logging into MS SQL Server When Using Docker Sitecore](https://www.getfishtank.com/insights/logging-into-ms-sql-server-when-using-docker-sitecore) - Step‑by‑step guide to accessing and managing MS SQL Server instances running within Docker containers in a Sitecore environment.
  - [Increase Memory and Performance of Sitecore XM Cloud Development Environments](https://www.getfishtank.com/insights/increase-memory-and-performance-of-sitecore-xm-cloud-development-environments) - Step‑by‑step guide to optimize your local development environment by increasing memory allocation and fine‑tuning performance settings in Sitecore XM Cloud.
+ - [Debugging Sitecore in Docker When Sitecore Won't Start](https://www.getfishtank.com/insights/debugging-sitecore-in-docker-when-sitecore-wont-start) - Step‑by‑step troubleshooting guide to resolving startup issues with Sitecore running in Docker.
+ - [How to Fix Sitecore SET-EnvFileVariable Docker Error](https://www.getfishtank.com/insights/how-to-fix-sitecore-set-envfilevariable-docker-error) - Step‑by‑step guide to resolving the SET‑EnvFileVariable error in Docker for Sitecore, ensuring smooth container initialization.

 ## Experience Edge